 MAJOR PROFESSIONAL ACTIVITIES

-- Key role in the first direct, in situ detection of methane on Mars by the Curiosity Rover, which has brought us one step closer to the possibility of life on Mars, now or in the past.
+- Key role in the first direct, in situ detection of methane and its unexpected seasonal variability on Mars by the Curiosity Rover, which has brought us ever closer to unraveling the mystery of past or present microbial life on Mars.

 - Comprehensive models and scenarios of the sources and sinks of methane on Mars that are key to understanding the biological potential of Mars and the planet's present and past habitability.